KhronosGroup/Vulkan-ValidationLayers/docs/fine_grained_locking.md

     // For a given dynamic offset index in the set, map to associated index of the descriptors in the set std::vector<size_t> dynamic_offset_idx_to_descriptor_list_;

-TODO: only used by push descriptors and effectively guarded by CMD_BUFFER_STATE locking
+TODO: only used by push descriptors and effectively guarded by vvl::CommandBuffer locking

 ````
 std::vector<safe_VkWriteDescriptorSet> push_descriptor_set_writes;